jyothismj/momenton/AirVisual_API/AirVisual_API/README.md

-The given directory AirVisual_API has a python file “TestAPIs.py”
+The given directory AirVisual_API has a python file “TestAPIs.py” to meet below requirements .

 Requirements: